hgedia/c3-docs/docs/modules/cpp/algebra/references/curves.md

 | `X::block_words` | `std::size_t` | `Integral` amount of `WordType` values in `BlockType` |
 | `X::rounds`      | `std::size_t` | `Integral` amount of rounds the algorithm does.       |

-The following expressions must be valid and have their specified effects
+The following expressions must be valid and have their specified effects aaaaaaa

 | Expression              | Requirements                                                                                                                                                                                                                 | Return Type   |
 | ----------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------- |